-This property is part of the 1979 Urban Growth Boundary and was previously part of the city's existing Comprehensive Plan with a Low Density Residential land use designation.
-The property was part of the study area boundary for the 2013 South End Concept Plan, which when adopted did not change the existing Low Density Comprehensive Plan designation of the property.

-The property has been included in all of the City's adopted public facilities master plans for sewer, water, stormwater and transportation.
+This property is part of the 1979 Urban Growth Boundary and was previously part of the city's existing Comprehensive Plan with a Low-Density Residential land use designation.
+The property has been included in all of the City's adopted public facilities master plans for sewer, water, stormwater, and transportation.
 No zone change is proposed at this time.